Embrace these tips over the course of your career, and you may be surprised at how simple it is to reach seven figures by retirement.

 Live below your means

-One way to live below your means is to make saving a game, Quinn says.
+One way to live below your means is to make saving a game.
 Challenge yourself to go an extra day on the cash in your wallet, without charging items.
 Or hunt for coupons that offer the biggest discounts on movies and dining.

-Earlier generations of Americans had a fail-safe way of steadily piling up savings.
+We can learn lessons from earlier generations of Americans who knew how to pile up savings.
 They lived a lifestyle founded on delayed gratification.
-They reused items, repaired that old car, made do with what they had -- and banked cash.
+They reused items, repaired that old car, made do with what they had — and banked cash.

-“Our grandparents did have a much better handle on where their money was going every month," Yellen says.
-"But they didn’t have credit cards, ubiquitous ATMs and constant promotional messages telling them they had to have this or that to be happy, sexy, respected or popular.”
+“Our grandparents did have a much better handle on where their money was going every month,” says Pamela Yellen, author of “The Bank on Yourself Revolution.”
+“But they didn’t have credit cards, ubiquitous ATMs and constant promotional messages telling them they had to have this or that to be happy, sexy, respected or popular.”

 That messaging has made delayed gratification a lost art.

 “If you fail to put aside your investment money first, there will always be something that seems urgent and crowds out your savings,” De Jong says.
-“The inducements to buy are nonstop and very effective.
-And peer pressure to be frugal seems very out of date.
-Your aunt was frugal.
-You're not supposed to be."
+“The inducements to buy are nonstop and very effective.”

 But those on their way to becoming millionaires know delaying gratification can still be gratifying.
 Watching your savings grow can be very rewarding, Yellen says.
 “You don’t feel deprived,” she says.
 “Your life is actually enriched.”